kmaaallen/javascript-quiz-game/README.md

 ## Deployment
-This page has been deployed using GitHub Pages and can be viewed at :
+This page has been deployed using GitHub Pages and can be viewed at : https://kmaaallen.github.io/javascript-quiz-game/

 ## Credits
 ### Content
-All content regarding New Zealand native birds was taken from : https://www.doc.govt.nz/nature/native-animals/birds/birds-a-z/
+All content regarding New Zealand native birds (particularly bird names) was taken from : https://www.doc.govt.nz/nature/native-animals/birds/birds-a-z/

 ### Media
 Images of birds were sourced from google images and filtered by the advanced search.
 Only images "free to use, share or modify, even commercially"